emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 | 10uM working stock 515F primer  	| 2  	| 6.5                                             	| 13                	|
 | 10uM working stock 806RB primer 	| 2  	| 6.5                                             	| 13                	|

-*The above H2O volume should have been 43 uL to equal 97 uL total not 100 uL.*
+*Come back to whether the above H2O volume should have been 41 uL to equal 97 uL total not 100 uL.*

 3 uL primer Master Mix calculation: